 Juried Art Show and Competition

 (Apply) Celebration will include a Juried Art Show and Competition.
-SHI will award prizes in five divisions: Carving and sculpture (wood and metal carvings and sculptures); sewing (skin and fur, beadwork and other); weaving (Chilkat, Ravenstail and basketry); and two-dimensional (paintings, drawings and prints).
+SHI will award prizes in six divisions: Carving and sculpture (wood and metal carvings and sculptures); sewing (skin and fur, beadwork and other); weaving (Chilkat, Ravenstail and basketry); two-dimensional (paintings, drawings and prints); and endangered art (spruce-root weaving and mountain goat horn spoon carving).
 SHI will announce winners and unveil the pieces accepted for exhibit on June 6, and the show will run from May 15 through Sept.
 30, 2018 at the Walter Soboleff Building.
+Deadline: January 16, 2018.

 Juried Youth Art Exhibit